microsoftgraph/msgraph-sdk-powershell/src/Identity.Governance/Identity.Governance/examples/v1.0-beta/New-MgEntitlementManagementAccessPackageResourceRoleScope.md

 ```

 This example, the commands;
-1. Defines a resource variable. **Id** in the accesspackageresource variable is the identifier of the group catalog resource.
+1. Defines a resource variable. **Id** in the $accesspackageresource variable is the identifier of the group catalog resource.
 1. Defines the resource role variable
 1. Defines the resource scope variable
 1. Create a new access package resource role scope.